 Adolf Hitler flies to Nuremberg to greet the columns of his loyal followers

 SCENE 1.
-The opening prologue with inscriptions appearing on a stone, an eagle and a swastika, under the variation of the Nazi ’Horst Wessel’s song, proceeds to an airplane appear within the frame.
-The viewer does not see the pilot and, especially, his high-ranking passenger.
-With the means of emotional symbolism, director Leni Riefenstahl brings together the images of the EAGLE, the SWASTIKA and the FUHRER.
+The opening prologue with inscriptions appearing on a stone, an eagle, and a swastika, under the variation of the Nazi ’Horst Wessel’s song, proceeds to an airplane appearing within the frame.
+The viewer does not see the pilot, especially, his high-ranking passenger.
+With the means of emotional symbolism, director Leni Riefenstahl brings together the images of the EAGLE, the SWASTIKA, and the FUHRER.
 While the air transport of Hitler dominates over the clouds and sunlight, the installation is replaced by shots of the crowds of people flocking to Nuremberg.
-The culmination of this scene is the shadow cast by the plane, and symbolically by an eagle and the Führer himself upon the German people, welcoming the followers.
+The culmination of this scene is the shadow cast by the plane, symbolically by an eagle and the Führer himself upon the German people, welcoming the followers.

 Adolf Wagner.
 Gauleiter of Munich and Bavaria.
 SA Obergruppenführer.